keebs-weeb/overclocked/v0.2/Rules.md

 Description:
     - During each maintenance phase and lasting until their next turn, players have a certain amount of 'Bandwidth' they can use to perform actions
     - Bandwidth is refreshed at the start of a player's maintenance phase
-    - The amount of bandwidth is the same between all players, and starts at 5
+    - The amount of bandwidth differs based on computer
     - Different actions cost different amounts of bandwidth to perform, described below

 Action Cost: